Updated: Nov 21

 PAS examinations, on the other hand, are notoriously inaccurate.
 They have a large margin of error from one sample to the next, unlike the breath screening devices used in police stations and crime laboratories.
 They're often vulnerable to being deceived by traces of alcohol left in the mouth.
 Many portable PAS devices lack a "slope detector," which helps screen out this trace alcohol in other breath test machines.

-No matter what product was used, the breath test findings may be challenged.
-However, if you were tested on the side of the road prior to or after your detention, the gadget was most likely a PAS, which is especially vulnerable to challenge.
+Regardless of the product, the breath test findings may be challenged.
+However, if you were tested on the side of the road before or after your detention, the gadget was most likely a PAS, which is especially vulnerable to challenge.

 What's the big deal about the breath test result?

-Prosecutors have the option of seeking a DUI arrest with or without a breath test.
+Prosecutors can seek a DUI arrest with or without a breath test.
 However, if they have a test that shows the BAC was over the legal limit, which in most situations is.08 percent, it would be much easier to prosecute you.
 If they don't have this crucial proof (or some equivalent examination, such as a blood test), they'll have to show that the alcohol you drank made you physically or mentally ill.
 They will need to prove that you were intoxicated at all in some situations.

 This is why the results of the tests are so important.
 Whether or not the prosecutor has breath test evidence will determine whether you are convicted or not.